HiddenAnonymous/Phoninfo/README.md

 # Phoninfo
 Get detailed information of any phone number.
-You'll get its country, city, carrier, time zone, current time in its area and chech if it's valid or not.
+You'll get its country, city, carrier, time zone, current time in its area and check if it's valid or not.

 # Installation